mrmrs/writing/_posts/2013-12-10-vim-as-a-design-tool.md

 ### What is command-based editing?

 Generally speaking it involves editing text without using your mouse.
-It's essentially a lot of keyboard shortcuts.
-You can use these 'commands' to make the text dance all without ever touching your mouse.
+If you're familiar with the improved speed that keyboard shortcuts provide you in something like photoshop or illustrator - you're going to love using a similar model to manipulate text on the page.

 ### So, what are command-based editors?

-Well, there are several command-based text editors out there.
-You might have heard of some of them already: vi/vim, emacs, and nano/pico are a a few commonly used command-based editors.
+Well, there are several command-based text editors out there. vi/vim, emacs, and nano/pico are some of the more common editors you may have heard about before.
 All of them are pretty great in some regard.
-I know vim the best and my third grade teacher taught me to write what I know so that's what I'm going to stick with trying to explain here.
+But I know vim the best.
+And my third grade teacher taught me to write what I know so that's what I'm going to stick with trying to explain here.

 ### Okay but what are these commands you speak of?

 Haha yeah I should explain that.
-Text editing, is mostly just a bunch of common discreet tasks.
+Text editing, is just a bunch of common discreet tasks.
 Commands do things like: delete characters, copy lines of text, jump to other occurrences of a word in a project, paste saved blocks of code or text, and navigate between files.
 All without leaving your keyboard.

 ### What is this vim you speak of?